uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The court said, “Governments and individuals proposing to use or exploit land, whether before or after a declaration of Aboriginal title, can avoid a charge of infringement or failure to adequately consult by obtaining the consent of the interested Aboriginal group.”[^17]

 In the face of growing conflicts over lands, resources, and economic development, the scope of reconciliation must extend beyond residential schools to encompass all aspects of Aboriginal and non-Aboriginal relations and connections to the land.
-Therefore, in our view, it is essential that all levels of government endorse and implement the Declaration.
+Therefore, in our view, it is essential that all levels of government endorse and implement the _Declaration_.
 The Commission urges the federal government to reverse its position and fully endorse the “Outcome Document.”
-We believe that the federal government must develop a national action plan to implement the Declaration.
+We believe that the federal government must develop a national action plan to implement the _Declaration_.
 This would be consistent with the direction provided by the Supreme Court of Canada.
 More importantly, it would be consistent with the achievement of reconciliation.

 #### Calls to Action

 43. We call upon federal, provincial, territorial, and municipal governments to fully adopt and implement the _United Nations Declaration on the Rights of Indigenous Peoples_ as the framework for reconciliation.

 44. We call upon the Government of Canada to develop a national action plan, strategies, and other concrete measures to achieve the goals of the _United Nations Declaration on the Rights of Indigenous Peoples_.
-Doctrine of Discovery
+### Doctrine of Discovery

-Earlier in this report, we recalled how European states relied on the Doctrine of Discovery and the concept of terra nullius (lands belonging to no one) to justify empire building and the colonization of Aboriginal peoples and their lands in North America and across the globe.
+Earlier in this report, we recalled how European states relied on the Doctrine of Discovery and the concept of _terra nullius_ (lands belonging to no one) to justify empire building and the colonization of Aboriginal peoples and their lands in North America and across the globe.
 Far from being ancient history with no relevance for reconciliation today, the Doctrine of Discovery underlies the legal basis on which British Crown officials claimed sovereignty over Indigenous peoples and justified the extinguishment of their inherent rights to their territories, lands, and resources.

 Speaking at the Manitoba National Event in 2010, former day school student, political leader, and educator Sol Sanderson explained the importance of making the connection between the policies and practices of imperialism and colonization and the need for transformative change in Canadian society.

-What were the objectives of those empire policies?
+> What were the objectives of those empire policies?
 Assimilation, integration, civilization, Christianization and liquidation.
 Who did those policies target?
 They targeted the destruction of our Indigenous families worldwide.